aroemers/crustimoney/README.md

 ### Recursive grammars

 Composing a single parser can be enough in some cases.
-More complex texts need recursive grammar, i.e. named parsers that can refer to each other.
+More complex texts need or are better expressed with a recursive grammar, i.e. named parsers that can refer to each other.
 For this the `grammar` macro and `ref` function is used.
 For example: